-What kind of cultural demographics are represented in the A-JIS community?
+What kind of cultural demographics are represented in the Aoba community?

 Over half of our students are from Japan or neighboring Asian countries.
 Recently, we have seen more American, Indian, Korean and mixed nationals due to international marriages.
 We aim for teacher demographics that represent a variety of backgrounds, nationalities, and cultural diversity.

 No, we are a secular school and we welcome students from all races, religions, and cultures.

 What education standards bodies accredit the programs at Aoba?